nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-03-03-solution-getting-silverlight-to-build-on-team-foundation-build-services-2010/index.md

 ---
+title: 'Solution: Getting Silverlight to build on Team Foundation Build Services 2010'
+date: 2010-03-03
+author: MrHinsh
 id: "69"
-title: "Solution: Getting Silverlight to build on Team Foundation Build Services 2010"
-date: "2010-03-03"
-categories:
-  - "code-and-complexity"
-tags:
-  - "automated-build"
-  - "code"
-  - "codeproject"
-  - "scrum"
-  - "sharepoint"
-  - "silverlight"
-  - "spf2010"
-  - "ssw"
-  - "tfs-build"
-  - "tfs"
-  - "tfs2010"
-  - "tools"
-  - "visual-studio"
-  - "vs2010"
-coverImage: "metro-visual-studio-2010-128-link-3-3.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "solution-getting-silverlight-to-build-on-team-foundation-build-services-2010"
+slug: solution-getting-silverlight-to-build-on-team-foundation-build-services-2010
 aliases:
 - /blog/solution-getting-silverlight-to-build-on-team-foundation-build-services-2010
+tags:
+- automated-build
+- code
+- codeproject
+- scrum
+- sharepoint
+- silverlight
+- spf2010
+- ssw
+- tfs-build
+- tfs
+- tfs2010
+- tools
+- visual-studio
+- vs2010
+categories:
+- code-and-complexity
+coverImage: metro-visual-studio-2010-128-link-3-3.png

 ---

 This is SSW’s first time using Team Build 2010 to automatically create a Silverlight application.
 In the past the guys have used Cruse Control, but we want to move to a pure TFS 2010 solution.
 When one of our developers ([Allan](http://sharepoint.ssw.com.au/AboutUs/Employees/Pages/Allan.aspx)) added a Silverlight 3 project to the Solution our build server spat it out.